aws/aws-toolkit-jetbrains/CONTRIBUTING.md

 ### Instructions

 1. Clone the github repository.
-1. To manually build a plugin distribution, run the `buildPlugin` task on the relevant Gradle project.
+2. To manually build a plugin distribution, run the `buildPlugin` task on the relevant Gradle project.
-   For example, `./gradlew :plugin-toolkit:intellij-standalone:buildPlugin` will produce a plugin zip under `plugins/toolkit/intellij-standalone/build/distributions`.
+   - For example, `./gradlew :plugin-toolkit:intellij-standalone:buildPlugin` will produce a plugin zip under `plugins/toolkit/intellij-standalone/build/distributions`.
-   You can also run the `:plugin-core:buildPlugin` and `:plugin-amazonq:buildPlugin` tasks
+   - You can also run the `:plugin-core:buildPlugin` and `:plugin-amazonq:buildPlugin` tasks
+   - Use the `-PideProfileName={JETBRAINS_VERSION}` option to build the plugin for a particular IDE version (e.g `./gradlew :plugin-toolkit:intellij-standalone:buildPlugin -PideProfileName=2024.1`)
-1. In your JetBrains IDE (e.g. IntelliJ) navigate to the `Plugins` preferences and select "Install Plugin from Disk...", navigate to the zip file(s) produced in step 1.
+3. In your JetBrains IDE (e.g. IntelliJ) navigate to the `Plugins` preferences and select "Install Plugin from Disk...", navigate to the zip file(s) produced in step 2.
-1. You will be prompted to restart your IDE.
+4. You will be prompted to restart your IDE.

 ## Contributing via Pull Requests